 Brain tumors are incredibly challenging on the patient and patient’s family due to any number of unexpected symptoms that can show up depending on the tumor location, and medication side effects, including physical limitations such as walking or using the bathroom to cognitive decline, memory and speech issues, vision issues, and extreme personality changes.
 For this reason, it is also one of the most financially difficult diseases on the patient and family.
 Professional caregivers can be hired but are usually not covered by insurance.

 Through all of this, Sheena and her father have learned some key aspects of being caregivers.
-They recommend preparing for a lot of ups and downs, as any difficult diagnosis causes the entire family to be on emotional rollercoaster of hope and disappointment.
-Different people deal with such news differently, so they urge families to just try to be kind to one another as they adjust to the word “cancer.”
+They recommend that families prepare for a lot of emotional ups and downs, which can come with any difficult diagnosis.
+Everyone deals with such news differently, so they urge families to try to be kind to one another as they adjust to the word “cancer.”

 From a practical standpoint, after every scan, Sheena suggests getting multiple copies of the cd so that it’s ready to quickly mail out to brain tumor centers, if needed.
 It’s helpful to keep an updated Word/Excel file of all the latest results, labs, scans etc., so that precious time isn’t wasted collecting that data, in case it is needed for clinical trials and new physician appointments.
 She also says she wishes she had registered her mother as a patient in more hospitals when she was feeling well, so that they could easily get appointments and more opinions later on when they needed them urgently.